 Furry friends are allowed on the patio only, which means if it’s raining you better leave Fido at home.

 Can I trade you two tickets for a full beer?

-No sir you cannot.
+No sir or madam you cannot.
 It’s not our rule either so don’t try to pull out your lawyer skills on us.

 Is there free parking?